 Lawmakers did not respond when asked if a “Scarlet Letter style” punishment would be something they’d consider.

-Thank you to the DUI attorney team at The Frankurt Law Office for filling my readers in on this important issue.
+Thank you to the team at The Law Offices of Mitchel S. Drantch for filling my readers in on this important issue.